cburnha1/megr2157-portfolio/docs/index.md

 # Caleb Burnham — MEGR 2157 Portfolio

+# Part 2: Decide

+### 1. Homepage Identity
+This portfolio serves as a formal engineering record for MEGR 2157, designed specifically for peer reviewers and engineering hiring managers.
+It presents structured technical assignments organized around three core pillars: analytical modeling, documented decision-making, and objective communication.
+Rather than acting as a personal resume, this site functions as an auditable repository of technical work where every mechanical claim, governing model, and design decision can be independently evaluated and verified.

+### 2. One Intentional Customization
+* **Changed Element:** Added explicit structural section headers (`### 1.
+Homepage Identity`, `### 2.
+One Intentional Customization`, `### 3.
+Your Documentation Standard`) to the Part 2 submission block.
+* **Functional Requirement:** Improves information retrieval and visual hierarchy, allowing readers and evaluators to navigate to specific decision criteria in under 10 seconds.
+* **Why Default Failed:** The default unformatted body text created dense text blocks that reduced readability and slowed down systematic review.

+### 3. Your Documentation Standard
+I commit to producing clear, reproducible documentation that presents complete mathematical models, explicit engineering assumptions, and objective justifications for every design decision.

+---

 ## Part 1, Task B: Product Analysis — Medium Binder Clip

 ### a.
 Primary Engineering Function